lukas-krecan/ShedLock/README.md

 ```

 #### Geode
-Locks are supported in Geode Client - Server Mode and are fault tolerant to Server Failures
+Locks are supported in Geode Client - Server Mode and are fault tolerant to Server Failures.
+The DistributedLockFunction needs to be deployed to Server either by deploying the below jar
+via gfsh or by extending the DistributedLockFunction class ( do not override the Function Id ).

 ```xml
 <dependency>